This post was sponsored by WaterWipes as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 Food is so important when we are out and about!
 Snacks and water keep my toddler occupied and prevents (most) meltdowns.
 I am currently breastfeeding.
 If you are bottle feeding, just add formula/bottles/water to this list. 🙂

 Also, don’t forget to pack a snack for yourself.
 I try and always have something to munch on while we’re out.
 I am much more likely to feel stressed out, like the hot mess mom, or grumpy if I’m hungry.
 A granola bar or muffin makes a big difference!
+These egg snowman snacks are also a lot of fun if you can pack them with an ice pack.

 That’s it.
 Everything I keep in my diaper bag for baby & toddler.
 I try to be as minimalist as possible and only pack what I use on a regular basis.
 I also have to check/replenish my stock almost daily because we actually use the items packed in the diaper bag.